sqrtM/FrawR/README.md

 In that case, perhaps it should be a table of entities which we hold to be important?

-### stuff ive been learnign
+### journal
-- useContext is useless for us in this case.
+- 07/06: useContext is useless for us in this case.
 Each component "class" which grabs context immediently rerenders on every tick. making it useless for such a large web project.
 Drilling the player state down will be necessary unfortunately, though it feels pretty inefficent.

+- 08/06: Firstly, when passing the player object around,  I set the type to `Player | false` because JS has a problem comparing undefineds.
+Setting it as false seems to have the same effect except it is also easy to compare quickly (which is important for the memo comps, which are slow.)
+I redefined the `World` struct to have a nested field for all living things.
+This will make it simpler to pass things around and reduce the number of calls between JS and Rust.
+It generally seems to be better to pass few Large objects than several small ones.
+Switching languages is expensive.
+Ideally, we do it once per turn and no more.